To earn an MPA degree the student must:

 MPA Common Core Courses

-All MPA students must complete the following common required core courses:
+All MPA students must complete the following seven common required core courses:

 - PUAD 5001 Introduction to Public Administration and Public Service